 - White Pepper

 You can use suya spice to season suya, of course, but just about any kind of meat or veggies would be made better by this spicy mix.
-I love it on brussels sprouts.
+I love rubbing it on grilled ribs and even on roasted brussels sprouts.
 Add this suya spice recipe to your rotation for grilling, roasting, and sautéing.
 The options are nearly endless!